Login

 • Are there tests/quizzes?

 Yes.
 Tests and quizzes are vital because they give another piece of information to the teacher about student progress.
 They are also a good opportunity for students to showcase their learning.
+Students will need a scanner to turn in their paper/pencil tests.

-• What things are corrected?
+• What things are corrected by the teacher?

 • How are paper/pencil tests turned in and handed back in the online format?